christophergrant/digital-garden/content/notes/Apache Spark.md

 		  SELECT * FROM other_table""")
 ```

-So you get that base level functionality and familiarity of SQL and the imperative flexibilty of Python.
+So you get that base level functionality and familiarity of SQL and the added imperative flexibilty of Python.

 I personally skew towards the DataFrame API for data engineering tasks because of the traumatic experiences I have had with massive piles with SQL and YAML.
 But the point is, you can execute a beautiful hybrid model that is easily taught to those familiar with SQL.

 Traditionally, many have questioned whether or not you need to be a Scala guru to use Spark.
 A spicy take here: there are essentially no reasons to use the Scala dialect nowadays, due to factors like
 - The performance differences between Scala Spark and other Spark dialects has been minimal for a long time.
 - Python is much more accessible to end users than Scala is.
 - Scala's strongly-typed DataSet API never really took off.

 ### Do not start with RDDs, use DataFrames/SQL instead